 “I never thought of escaping into a book.
 So as I read, I’m surprised how quickly the words take me from the hospital bed and into the woods.”

 In the near future, Emmet has been chosen as one of ten candidates to leave Earth and set out for Eden.
-If selected, he will have the opportunity to mine for a mysterious substance called Nyxia, and thus be handsomely rewarded as a result.
+If selected as a final candidate, he will have the opportunity to mine for a mysterious substance called Nyxia and be handsomely rewarded for his work.

 But first, Emmet must beat his fellow competitors, and this first installment follows his journey in learning how to discern friend from foe, and of how he must weigh his options in order to come out on top by the end.